All Episodes

 They get the money from whoever buys Microsoft products.

-So the only the best and only fair way to tax everybody is to change the constitution so that the only tax the federal government can charge is a consumption tax.
+So the best and only fair way to tax everybody is to change the Constitution so that the only tax the federal government can charge is a consumption tax.

-Well, well, first of all, there are a couple things.
+Well, first of all, there are a couple things.

-Before I would a lot of people uh point out the benefits of a consumption tax uh or national sales tax or a or a flat tax, but I urge people that there's a more important issue, and that is federal spending.
+A lot of people point out the benefits of a consumption tax or national sales tax or a flat tax, but I urge people that there's a more important issue, and that is federal spending.

-Now, for the most part, for most of our history, federal spending was only three percent of the GNP.
+Now, for the most part, for most of our history, federal spending was only 3% of the GNP.

-Uh now it is 20 some 25% of the GMP if you include the underground government.
+Now it is 20-some, 25% of the GMP if you include the underground government.

 And so if the federal government is only 3% of the GMP, almost any kind of tax system is non-abusive.